weaverba137/pydl/docs/pydl/pydlutils.rst

 sdss        Good            Most important functionalities are bitmasks and reading sweep files. slatec      None spheregroup Good            Used for matching arbitrary RA, Dec coordinates to other arbitrary RA, Dec coordinates.
-TeXtoIDL    Not Applicable  This package is for including TeX in IDL plots.
+TeXtoIDL    NA              This package is for including TeX in IDL plots.
 Since matplotlib understands TeX natively, this is not needed. trace       Fair ukidss      None            Used for matching UKIDSS catalogs to SDSS data. wise        None            Used for matching WISE catalogs to SDSS data.